BYLAW 9210

 c) student or parent;

-d) a resident of the district.
+d) a resident within the school district boundaries.

-a. recommend the process by which the proposed policy will be further developed;
+a) recommend the process by which the proposed policy will be further developed;

-b. give preliminary directions as to the content and format of the proposed policy; and
+b) give preliminary directions as to the content and format of the proposed policy; and

-c. recommend the composition or recommend the manner of composition of any Ad Hoc committee charged with the development of the policy.
+c) recommend the composition or recommend the manner of composition of any Ad Hoc Committee charged with the development of the policy.

 B. ARTICLE TWO – DEVELOPMENT OF A POLICY PROPOSAL